liamdalg/FAT-Forensics/portfolio-a/oo-design.md

 ## Flask & Python

 The core package which the client is giving us is written in Python, so we chose to use Python for our backend instead of Java.
-If we used Java we'd have to write all the bindings for the package which could take some time and add unecessary complexity to the task.
+If we used Java we'd have to write all the bindings for the package which could take some time and add unnecessary complexity to the task.
 Our client also said that they would like us to use Python over Java as they are more familiar with programming in Python.

 For our RESTful API framework we decided to use **Flask**.
 Flask is a 'microframework', which means that it is very lightweight and easy to use, but does not provide extensive functionality. **Django** is another alternative that we considered, but we felt that it was: